colmap/colmap/doc/tutorial.rst

 registered images, you can use the ``model_converter`` executable to merge them into a single reconstruction (see :ref:`FAQ <faq-merge-models>` for details).
-If all your images use the `SIMPLE_RADIAL` camera model (default) without shared intrinsics, you can use PBA [wu11]_ for fast bundle adjustment, which can be activated in the reconstruction options under the bundle adjustment section (`use_pba=true`).
+If all your images use the `SIMPLE_RADIAL` camera model (default) without shared intrinsics, you can use PBA [wu11]_ instead of Ceres Solver [ceres]_ for fast bundle adjustment, which can be activated in the reconstruction options under the bundle adjustment section (`use_pba=true`).

 Ideally, the reconstruction works fine and all images are registered.
 If this is not the case, it is recommended to: